lbryio/lbry.com/content/news/103-great-week-for-lbry-developer-beta.md

 LBRY has been a trending repo on GitHub for almost a full week.
 Nearly 2,000 developers are now following the LBRY project.

-Anyone with a GitHub account can immediately try out the LBRY API and by using our [quickstart guide](https://lbry.io/quickstart).
+Anyone with a GitHub account can immediately try out the LBRY API and by using our [quickstart guide](https://lbry.tech/playground).

-Additionally, we've created a new resource page [documenting the LBRY API](https://lbryio.github.io/lbry/).
+Additionally, we've created a new resource page [LBRY SDK documentation](https://lbry.tech/api/sdk).

 ## Major Press Coverage